-11.3 The Consumer assumes all responsibility for the electric power and energy delivered hereunder after it leaves the Seller'’ facilities, as well as for the wires, apparatus and appurtenances used in connection therewith on its side of the Point of Delivery, and shall be solely responsible for injury or damage to Consumer’s employees, agents or contractors in tampering with or attempting to repair and/or maintain any of the Seller’s or Plains’ lines, wiring, apparatus, meters or equipment.
-The Consumer will protect and indemnify against all loss, cost, damage and expenses by reason of injury (including death) to persons or damages (including destruction) to property occasioned by such power or energy or such facilities on its side of the Point of Delivery, and by reason of such tampering with or attempting to repair non-owned facilities, except where such injury or damage shall be shown to have been caused by the sole negligence of the Seller or Plains.
+12.2 The Consumer assumes all responsibility for the electric power and energy delivered hereunder after it leaves the Seller'’ facilities, as well as for the wires, apparatus and appurtenances used in connection therewith on its side of the Point of Delivery, and shall be solely responsible for injury or damage to Consumer’s employees, agents or contractors in tampering with or attempting to repair and/or maintain any of the Seller’s or Plains’ lines, wiring, apparatus, meters or equipment.
+The Consumer will protect and indemnify Seller against all loss, cost, damage and expenses by reason of injury (including death) to persons or damages (including destruction) to property occasioned by such power or energy or such facilities on its side of the Point of Delivery, and by reason of such tampering with or attempting to repair non-owned facilities, except where such injury or damage shall be shown to have been caused by the sole negligence of the Seller or Plains.

+12.3 The Seller assumes all responsibility for the electric power and energy delivered hereunder before it leaves the Seller'’ facilities, as well as for the wires, apparatus and appurtenances used in connection therewith on its side of the Point of Delivery, and shall be solely responsible for injury or damage to Seller’s employees, agents or contractors in tampering with or attempting to repair and/or maintain any of the Consumer's apparatus, meters or equipment.
+The Seller will protect and indemnify Consumer against all loss, cost, damage and expenses by reason of injury (including death) to persons or damages (including destruction) to property occasioned by such power or energy or such facilities on its side of the Point of Delivery, and by reason of such tampering with or attempting to repair non-owned facilities, except where such injury or damage shall be shown to have been caused by the sole negligence of the Consumer.

-11.4 Seller’s performance hereunder is conditions upon securing and retaining the necessary franchises, rights-of-way and permits, at costs in its judgment reasonable and without expropriation, to enable it to provide service under this Agreement.
+12.4 Seller’s performance hereunder is conditions upon securing and retaining the necessary franchises, rights-of-way and permits, at costs in its judgment reasonable and without expropriation, to enable it to provide service under this Agreement.
 The Consumer shall furnish (a) right-of-way over land which is owned, leased or controlled by the Consumer, to the extent of its rights therein, free of cost, (b) reasonable assistance and cooperation in securing other necessary rights-of-way if required and at Consumer’s expense and (c) free access to its premises for employees, agents and contractors of Seller or Plains when they are on the Seller’s or Plains’ business.
 The rights-of-way to be conveyed by Consumer to Plains, pursuant to Section 1.0 of this Agreement, shall be in a form acceptable to Plains.

-ARTICLE XII
+ARTICLE XIII